genomicsITER/nf-rsvpipeline/README.md

 ## Introduction

-**RSVPipeline** automates the processing of Illumina and Oxford Nanopore Technologies (ONT) sequencing datasets for viral genome analysis.
+**\_RSVPipeline\_** automates the processing of Illumina and Oxford Nanopore Technologies (ONT) **amplicon-based** sequencing datasets for viral genome analysis.
 It integrates multiple tools for quality control, taxonomic classification, reference selection, alignment, consensus generation, and variant calling.

 The **RSVPipeline** is built using [Nextflow](https://www.nextflow.io/), following [nf-core](https://nf-co.re) guidelines and templates.